sergiocastellanos/switch_mexico_data/Hydro/Capacity Factor/README.md

 # Capacity Factors

-This folder contains data that presents that describes the production of hydro station on given scenarios.
+This folder contains data that describes the production of hydro station on given scenarios.

 The "capacityFactorHistoric.csv" contains a historical analysis of the production of a hydro station.